Marlins vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have put together a 39-24 record in games they were favored on the moneyline (winning 61.9% of those games).
+- The Marlins have gone 39-24 in games they were favored on the moneyline (winning 61.9% of those games).

-- The implied moneyline probablility in this matchup gives the Marlins a 53.5% chance to win.
+- The Marlins have a 53.5% chance to win this contest based on the moneyline's implied probability.

-- Miami has played in 144 games with a set over/under, and have combined with its opponents to go over the total 67 times (67-72-5).
+- Miami has had an over/under set by bookmakers 145 times, and have combined with opponents to go over the total in 67 of those games (67-73-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!